MikkelSchubert/paleomix/docs/phylo_pipeline/usage.rst

 Genotyping
 ----------

-Genotyping is done either by random sampling of positions, or by building a pileup using samtools and calling SNPs / indels using bcftools.
+Genotyping is done by building a pileup using samtools and calling SNPs / indels using bcftools.
 The command used for full genotyping is similar to the following command:

 .. code-block:: bash